 It depends on a lot of different factors.
 Typically, rideshare insurance is a little more expensive than a comparable policy without a ridesharing endorsement.
 If it’s been awhile since you last shopped for a quote, however, you may find that a rideshare-friendly policy is cheaper than what you’re paying now.
 State Farm also offers the usual discounts for bundling multiple policies, so you may be able to save some cash there, too.

-We ran a sample quote back in August to compare several competing rideshare insurance policies in CA (including one from State Farm) – the total cost was $166 per month, taking into account two traffic violations and a bundled renters’ insurance policy.
+We ran a sample quote to compare several competing rideshare insurance policies in CA (including one from State Farm) – the total cost was $166 per month, taking into account two traffic violations and a bundled renters’ insurance policy.
 Check out our full findings here.

 Does State Farm only offer rideshare insurance to part-time drivers?

 State Farm’s TNC Endorsement is aimed at part-time drivers, but this is not a requirement to purchase this type of coverage.
 On a corporate level, the company wants to focus on insuring drivers who only do rideshare driving part-time, since they represent a lower risk.
 However, there isn’t a good way to quantify how much driving people are doing – or what percentage of it is ridesharing.

 From what we’ve been told, you’ll still be able to acquire a State Farm rideshare policy regardless of how much you drive – and you can rest assured that there are no time or mileage limits that go along with the policy.
 You can work and drive as much or as little as you like, and you’ll still be covered regardless.

 In most cases, no. According to insurance agent Doug Eisold, insurance companies want to make sure the person getting insurance has “insurable interest” in the car, meaning they have their name on it – and a rental car would be in the company’s name.
 Also, most rental car companies don’t let you make money with their cars, per the contract.